CALL US : 1-800-303-4312

 Stainless Steel fire pits are available.
 Some are completely welded and others are held together with pop rivets, screws and/or nuts and bolts.
 These fasteners may or may not be resistant to corrosion.
 What makes stainless steel "stainless", is a chromium oxide layer on a steel surface.
 If this layer is damaged, be it as a result of the manufacturing process or high heat exposure, the exposed metal is able to be attacked and your stainless steel will show signs of rust.
 Stainless steel works great for mouth screens and hardware.
 But complete Stainless steel fire pits and chimineas are not recommended.

-Cast Iron can rust and stain the surface on which it is standing so proper placement should be considered.
-They have a higher degree of maintenance to keep them looking good, unless you like the rustic look.
-Maintenance consists of painting occasionally with high temperature stove paint to inhibit rusting.
-Cast iron is extremely heavy, up to 200 lbs.+, so don't expect to move it frequently.
-The Blue Rooster recommends cast iron chimineas for campground owners or places that they will be used without supervision.
-200 pound chimineas tend not to "walk away".
+Cast Iron is heavy, up to 200 lbs.+ and not easy to move once in place, so location should be considered.
+They tend to rust quickly and you will need to keep some high temp spray paint handy to keep them looking new.
+Maintenance consists of painting occasionally with high temperature stove paint to inhibit rust.
+But if you like the patina finish, the only maintenance you will have is an occasional ash clean out.
+The Blue Rooster recommends cast iron chimineas for commercial use, campgrounds, and places that they will be used without supervision.
+200 pound chimineas tend not to “walk away”.

-Cast Aluminum is the best investment for your money if low maintenance and life span are priorities.
-The Blue Rooster aluminum chimineas are cast from the same molds as cast iron and are up to 3/4" inch thick in places.
-The Cast Aluminum will not warp, crack, or rust and is lighter then cast iron so it can be easily moved if needed.
+Cast Aluminum is the best investment for your money if low maintenance and mobility are priorities.
+The Blue Rooster Co. aluminum chimineas are cast from the same molds as cast iron and are up to 3/4″ inch thick in places.
+The Cast Aluminum will not warp, crack, or rust and is lighter than cast iron so it can be easily moved if needed.
 Cast aluminum has very little maintenance, a shot of high temp spray paint when needed will keep one looking new for years to come.
+We paint ours each spring.
+It only takes a few minutes and it’s like getting a new chiminea every year.
+A small price to pay for something that will last a lifetime.

 When comparing chimineas compare a copper model to a copper model, cast iron to cast iron model, cast aluminum to cast aluminum and so on.
 Beware of "mixed" models that have part cast iron and part sheet steel.
 There are also a few that mix cast aluminum and cast iron.